franciscomcm/franciscomcm.github.io/blog/in-person-conference.md

 # Conclusion
-In conclusion, these are some of the takeaways from my first in-person conference.
+In conclusion, these are some of the takeaways from my first in-person conference post-pandemic.
 I am genuinely looking forward to the following experience and sharing it with several of my colleagues that are also planning to go.
 It is intended to be a larger event, with many parallel sessions of oral and poster presentations simultaneously, so I suspect it will be even more demanding and exciting!
 At least I am now more familiar with the logistics involved and aware of what to expect at each stage!

 Please feel free to [share your thoughts and experiences](https://twitter.com/_franciscomcm) at scientific conferences!